Murder of Lola Daviet

-On 14 October 2022, 12-year-old Lola Daviet was found dead in a travel trunk in the 19th arrondissement of Paris.
+On 14 October 2022, 12-year-old Lola Daviet was found dead in a travel trunk in the 19th arrondissement of Paris, France.
 The prosecutors said that she had been asphyxiated.
-The main suspect was recorded in the CCTV video carrying heavy luggage, which included the suitcase holding the victim, while leaving the building in the afternoon.
+The perpetrator was recorded in a CCTV video carrying heavy luggage, which included the suitcase holding the victim, while leaving the building in the afternoon.

 Victim

-Lola Daviet, born 18 July 2010 in Béthune, was a student at the Collège Georges Brassens in Paris and was champion of France in aerobics.
+Lola Daviet was born on 18 August 2010 in Béthune to Johan Daviet and Delphine Daviet-Ropital.
+She was a pupil at the Collège Georges Brassens in Paris and was a champion in aerobics.

 Abduction and murder

 On 14 October 2022, at about 16:30 (UTC+1), Johan Daviet reported the disappearance of his daughter to a police station after she failed to return home from school.
-As the caretaker of the apartment building, he consulted CCTV footage.
+As the caretaker of the apartment building, he consulted the CCTV footage.
 Lola was seen entering the building at 15:20, before following a woman, suspected to be Dahbia Benkired.
-According to Benkired's initial confession, she lured Lola into her sister's apartment and ordered the girl to shower.
-She then forced her victim to perform cunnilingus on her before putting adhesive tape on the girl's face.
-After Lola's death, Benkired stabbed the body.
+According to Benkired's initial confession, she lured Lola into Benkired's sister's apartment and ordered the girl to shower.
+Benkired then raped Lola and forced Lola to perform cunnilingus on her before putting adhesive tape on the girl's face.
+An autopsy revealed that Lola died from asphyxiation.
+She was also stabbed multiple times in the body and neck and was decapitated, there was evidence of cervical compression.
 Lola's mother, Delphine, posted a message on Facebook at 18:45 reporting her daughter's disappearance.

 Police found duct tape and a box cutter in the apartment building's basement, and started a criminal investigation.
-At 23:30, a homeless man reported the discovery of a body inside of a travel trunk, the body had been mutilated and tied up.
+At 23:30, a homeless man reported the discovery of a body inside of a travel trunk; the body had been mutilated and tied up.